cemcshane/project-studentgrader/README.md

 <ol>
    <li> Clone the repository to your device via the command line.
 NOTE: If you're a Windows user, go to Start and type cmd into your search bar, then hit enter.
 You will need to use this terminal.</li>
    <li>Via the command line, cd into project-studentgrader</li>
    <li>Run ./graderscript.sh via the command line (if you're on Windows cmd, run graderscript.sh instead if ./graderscript.sh doesn't work).
-This should open the GUI on your screen.</li>
+This should open the GUI on your screen.
+Note: If you get a bash error pop-up when using Windows terminal, just ignore it and wait a few seconds for the GUI to pop up.</li>
    <li>Input the name of your classes, add a grading category, and input multiple assignments for various classes.</li>
    <li>Your final grade percentage and letter grade will displayed on the GUI and you can use them to calculate a semester GPA!</li>